 - C — Cytosine

-Each nucleotide in the chain is a combination of one of these bases attached to a deoxyribose sugar and a phosphate group.
-The sugars and phosphates link together to form the backbone of the strand; the bases are the actual information-carrying characters.
+Each in the chain is a combination of one of these attached to a deoxyribose sugar and a phosphate group.
+The sugars and phosphates link together to form the backbone of the strand; the are the actual information-carrying characters.

 The choice of four characters — rather than, say, two or eight — is not arbitrary.
-Four bases allow a rich enough vocabulary (4^3 = 64 codons, enough to encode 20 amino acids plus stop signals) while keeping the chemistry manageable.
-Two bases would require longer codons; eight would require more distinct chemical structures.
+Four allow a rich enough vocabulary (4^3 = 64 codons, enough to encode 20 plus stop signals) while keeping the chemistry manageable.
+Two would require longer codons; eight would require more distinct chemical structures.
 Four is the sweet spot evolution settled on.

 The Double Helix: Redundant RAID Storage